logo

 TL;RD

-Step 1: Download the CLI tool
+Step 1: Download the Wagyu tool

-Step 2: Choose the number of Validators
+Step 3: Choose the number of Validators

 In the deposit-cli process, you can select the number of validators you wish to have.
-We recommend at least 100 validators for safe scaling.
+We recommend at least 10 validators for safe scaling.

-Step 3: Choose the Network
+Step 4: Choose the Network

 Next, choose the network.
 We recommend leaving the default as "mainnet."

-Step 4: Set Passphrase
+Step 5: Set Passphrase

 Choose a passphrase to be shared with SenseiNode for infrastructure management.
 This passphrase is used to decrypt the keystores.